TheBorn/Amnesia-The-Dark-Descent---Local-Co-op-Mod/README.md

   screen.
 That is normal and it works fine.
 - A **full screen each** needs a second display on the host, real or virtual, and *Co-op view* set to that monitor.
 See the notes at the end of each tutorial.
+- **Give them the pad and nothing else.** Player 2 in this mod is a gamepad, start to finish — there is no point in the game where they need your keyboard or your mouse.
+So you can switch both off at the host end and lose nothing at all.
+Both apps can do this, and both can also keep the rest of your desktop out of the stream.
+How, in each tutorial below.

 ### Moonlight (recommended)